Nature and jewelry go together like Guns and Roses. And I’m guessing you’re here because you want to learn how to put nature and jewelry together too.

 Step 3: Add to the mold

-Pour the resin into the mold, trying to fill the cracks.
+Pour the resin into the mold, focusing on the open areas.

 Once you’ve filled the mold, use your stir stick to scrape the excess resin into the recesses.